|

 Lingonberries, which we have had in various forms in Scandinavia, where they are immensely popular, are a most flavorsome berry (think of them as a superior sort of cranberry), and are an excellent, too-little-known crop for this region, being native to climates very much like ours (in fact, Washington and Oregon now lead the world in lingonberry production).

 Lingonberries typically fruit twice a year, though some varieties can have three fruitings.
-The first, in spring, is invariably very small and essentially useless.
-The second is the true yield flush, though at least one variety (Ida) is said to have a third, late-fall flush that is also productive.
+The first, in spring, is usually very small and essentially useless; the second is the true yield flush, though a few varieties are said to have a third, late-fall flush that is also productive.

-With their slowly increasing popularity in the western hemisphere, a good number of named cultivars have become available to the both the commercial and the home gardener (a 1999 study states that 21 distinct cultivars are being grown in North America).
-But ready availability for the home grower still seems limited to not over four or five types, including:
+With their slowly increasing popularity in the western hemisphere, a good number of named cultivars have become available to the both the commercial and the home gardener (a 2006 paper stated that 21 distinct cultivars were being grown in the Pacific Northwest, and named and described them).
+Ready availability for the home grower currently amounts to about a dozen and a half or so types, which it would be tedious to list (but see the list of links farther below).

-container size: a five-gallon (12-inch) pot suffices for a mature lingonberry plant (mulch with 3 to 4 inches of sawdust).
+container size: a five-gallon (12-inch) pot suffices for a mature lingonberry plant (mulch to 2 to 4 inches; peat works well).
+Because the plants are small, if you want lingonberries, grow quite a few plants.

 watering: don't over-water; better a bit dry than a bit wet.

-sunlight: though most sources say the more the better, one university project found partial shade to work well; with our short but hot summers, that seems worth trying.
+sunlight: though most sources say the more the better, one university project found partial shade to work well; if you have short but hot summers, that seems worth trying.

 Lingonberries are self-pollinating, but having multiple types around for cross-pollination will produce larger and earlier-ripening fruits (and it helps to have bumblebees around).